ringcentral/ringcentral-api-docs/docs/team-messaging/quick-start.md

 ## Create App and Get Credentials

 The first thing we need to do is create an app in the RingCentral Developer Portal.
-This can be done quickly by clicking the "Create SMS App" button below.
+This can be done quickly by clicking the "Create Team App" button below.
 Just click the button, enter a name and description if you choose, and click the "Create" button.
 If you do not yet have a RingCentral account, you will be prompted to create one.

-<a target="_new" href="https://developer.ringcentral.com/new-app?name=Glip+Team+Quick+Start+App&desc=A+simple+app+to+demo+creating+a+Glip+team&public=false&type=ServerOther&carriers=7710,7310,3420&permissions=Glip&redirectUri=&utm_source=devguide&utm_medium=button&utm_campaign=quickstart" class="btn btn-primary">Create Team App</a>
+<a target="_new" href="https://developer.ringcentral.com/new-app?name=Team+Messaging+Quick+Start+App&desc=A+simple+app+to+demo+creating+a+Team+messaging+team&public=false&type=ServerOther&carriers=7710,7310,3420&permissions=Glip&redirectUri=&utm_source=devguide&utm_medium=button&utm_campaign=quickstart" class="btn btn-primary">Create Team App</a>
 <a class="btn-link btn-collapse" data-toggle="collapse" href="#create-app-instructions" role="button" aria-expanded="false" aria-controls="create-app-instructions">Show detailed instructions</a>

 <div class="collapse" id="create-app-instructions">